-ACO Associates has its roots in the Archaeology Contracts Office of the University in Cape Town.
+ACO Associates has its roots in the Archaeology Contracts Office of the University of Cape Town.
 The Archaeology Contracts Office (ACO) was first established in UCT’s Department of Archaeology in 1988 when new environmental legislation was enacted, creating the need for specialist consultants in a variety of disciplines including heritage.
 David Halkett and Tim Hart, who were among the first staff of the ACO, took over its management in 1991, directing its operations and training staff over the next 25 years.
-After the enacting of the National Heritage Resources Act in 1999, the heritage consulting sector has seen tremendous growth.
+Since adoption of the National Heritage Resources Act in 1999, the heritage consulting sector has seen tremendous growth.

-In 2008 we made the decision to privatise the Archaeology Contracts Office and form a small company located off the UCT Campus, which was achieved in 2012.
-The name ACO Associates reflects the new company’s own proud heritage.
-Although now fully operational off campus, we enjoy close ties with our colleagues and students at The Department of Archaeology at UCT.
+In 2008, it was decided to privatise the Archaeology Contracts Office and to form a small company which would be located off the UCT Campus.
+The new company ACO Associates cc began full operation in 2012.
+The name ACO Associates reflects the new company’s proud heritage borne out of the work and legacy of the Archaeology Contracts Office.
+Although now fully operational off campus, we enjoy close ties with our colleagues and students at the Department of Archaeology at UCT, and other institutions both in South Africa and abroad.

 ACO Associates is a private company specialising in archaeological and more general heritage specialist studies and assessments.
-The principal members are Mr David Halkett and Mr Tim Hart assisted by Dr Lita Webley and Ms Liesbet Schietecatte.
+The principal members are Mr David Halkett and Mr Tim Hart assisted by Mr John Gribble and Ms Liesbet Schietecatte.
 Individual profiles can be found on the Team page.
-Ms Natalie Kendrick has recently begun an internship with the office and will be assisting the principal consultants with various aspects of work.
-We are assisted in the field and laboratory by Mr Ntandazo Mjikaliso and Mr Mpakamo Sasa, whose fathers worked for the Contracts Office for many years before retirement.
-Jayson Orton, after having been with the ACO for fifteen years left the company at the end of 2013

 ACO Associates provides Heritage and Archaeological Impact Assessment services to a range of clients in order for them to comply with Environmental and Heritage Legislation.
-Our principal business is Archaeological and Heritage Impact Assessments arising from the requirements of the National Heritage Resources Act (Act 25 of 1999), and frequently fulfilling the requirements of Environmental Impact Assessments.
+Our principal business is Archaeological and Heritage Impact Assessments arising from the requirements of the National Heritage Resources Act (Act 25 of 1999), and the requirements of the National Environmental Management Act.

-With the accumulated experience of our consultants going back to 1988, and having completed over 1000 projects, ACO Associates cc is equipped to handle assignments ranging from detailed, sensitive archaeological excavations, to large-scale field surveys and assessments of historic places.
+With the accumulated experience of our consultants going back to 1988, and having completed over 1500 projects, ACO Associates cc is equipped to handle assignments ranging from detailed, sensitive archaeological excavations, to large-scale field surveys and assessments of historic places, and also assessments of underwater (maritime) resources.
 All the main consultants are members of the Association of Southern African Professional Archaeologists and are accredited with a range of specialisations within its Cultural Resource Management section.
-Mr. Hart currently serves on the, IACOM (Impact Assessment Committee) of Heritage Western Cape, the Western Cape Provincial Heritage Resource Authority.
-He previously also served on BELCOM, the Built Environment and Landscapes Committee.
-Mr. Hart also serves on a committee of SAHRA, the South African Heritage Resources Agency responsible for national heritage resources.
-Dr Webley serves on EC PHRA, the Eastern Cape Provincial Heritage Resources Authority permit review and heritage advisory committee, and the APM, the Archaeology, Permits and Meteorites Committee of Heritage Western Cape.
+John Gribble serves on the APM, the Archaeology, Permits and Meteorites Committee (APM) of Heritage Western Cape.
 Mr Halkett served on both the IACOM and APM committees until his term came to an end in October 2013.
-As a result of this participation, we are kept fully up to date with developments and requirements of the respective Heritage compliance authorities.
+We are kept fully up to date with developments and requirements of the respective Heritage compliance authorities.

 We will work anywhere where our skills can be effectively used both in South Africa and abroad.
 We frequently work on projects with multidisciplinary teams and understand the need to provide efficient service and meet deadlines.